-Welcome to the Association of Independent Libraries (AIL), your doorway to a world of
+Welcome to the Independent Libraries Association

-The founding institutional members of the AIL all began life specifically as independently funded subscription libraries founded between 1768 and 1841 at a time when there were no public libraries and no university libraries outside Cambridge, Dublin, Edinburgh and Oxford.
+The founding institutional members of the ILA all began life specifically as independently funded subscription libraries founded between 1768 and 1841 at a time when there were no public libraries and no university libraries outside Cambridge, Dublin, Edinburgh and Oxford.
 As more and more people were reading and books were very expensive to buy, groups of individuals combined together to form libraries which could be both of everyday use and of increasing value in the future.
-Many of the AIL members also provided other facilities for their members including museums, adult education and dining facilities.
+Many of the ILA members also provided other facilities for their members including museums, adult education and dining facilities.
 Several continue to do so.

-The number of AIL members has grown since 1989 and now include libraries of varying historic foundations.
+The number of ILA members has grown since 1989 and now include libraries of varying historic foundations.
 Amongst these new members are libraries that have been preserved by means of funding from partner institutions and those that never had subscribing members (such as the town libraries).
 Crucially, all members agree that the provision of a library is a key part of their activity and should subscribe to the aims and objectives of the Association.

 Together, the Association’s members possess over two million books and have many listed buildings in their care.
 Many also possess charitable status.
 They combine the preservation of their historic collections and beautiful buildings with a supply of the latest books and periodicals, a personal service to their members and research facilities for non members.
 The majority still retain their independence and all of them possess individual characteristics which are valued by regular users and new visitors alike.